pprabhu2727/ECS273-Team02-Final-Project/README.md

 ```powershell
 python predictions.py
 ```
-This process will take a while if using FULL dataset from Google Drive link.
+This process will take a while, as there is alot of data.

 ## Execution